preginald/cryptomite-backend/README.md

 Cryptomite is a set of tools and trackers to get the most out of your staking yields.

+First major feature will be a limit trigger to exit an LP farm and liquidate the native tokens.

 ## Roadmap

 v1.
 Collection of static calculators